Terms of Engagement

 Our current level of professional indemnity insurance cover is £3,000,000 for any one claim.
 The amount of cover in place at the time a claim is made or notified to our insurers may be higher or lower than that figure.
 The amount of cover is reviewed on an annual basis.
 We anticipate that the level of cover will be increased from time to time and we have no wish to decrease it.
 We are not, however, in a position to control the level of cover reasonably available in the market.

-No separate charge is made on account of the cost of that cover unless specific arrangements need to be made to meet your specific needs, in which case we will discuss all arrangements with you before incurring any additional cover and committing you to any insurance premium. for details of the policy please contact Danny Roberts the finance director whose email address is
+No separate charge is made on account of the cost of that cover unless specific arrangements need to be made to meet your specific needs, in which case we will discuss all arrangements with you before incurring any additional cover and committing you to any insurance premium.
+For details of the policy please contact Saranjit Minhas the whose email address is email@example.com

 Complaints and Complaints Procedure